-Lillian Hellman is the the playwright responsible for many well known plays including The Children’s Hour, The Little Foxes, and one of my personal favorites, Toys in the Attic.
+Lillian Hellman is the playwright responsible for many well-known plays including The Children’s Hour, The Little Foxes, and one of my personal favorite, Toys in the Attic.

 Lillian was known to be quite opinionated.
 When Tallulah Bankhead the actor who was starring in her play The Little Foxes wanted to perform in a benefit for Finland in circa 1940, Lillian was extremely opposed and forbid her from performing the benefit.

 Years later, the drama critic Joseph Wood Krutch recounted how he had shared a cab with Lillian and Tallulah Bankhead and overheard this conversation: